Display apps, data, and web maps

 Tip:

-Manually choosing which items to display on your site does not automatically add the item to the site's content library.
+Manually choosing which items to display on your site does not automatically add the item to the site's content catalog.

-4. Under Appearance, choose how your gallery cards display with the following options:
+6. Under Appearance, choose how the card displays with the following options:

 • Title heading—Choose a heading size for the card title.